wslyvh/AmsterdamBlockchainWeek/events/EthCC-Hackathon-2021/README.md

     A fabulous crew of crypto projects is joining forces to organize a hackathon to take place between Friday, July 23rd and Sunday, July 25th, with different prizes for the best dapp developed on Ethereum in that time.

   -
-    More info coming very soon, - so if we could give you one advice: don't book your flight back on Sunday 😇
+    More info coming very soon, so if we could give you one advice, don't book your flight back on Sunday! 😇

   -
     The era of DAOs has started globally.